Romulus and Remus (1961)

 Strong print throughout, some grain and light speckling and scratches, but great colours

-Subtitles German - infill for the missing scenes.
+Subtitles German - infill for the missing scenes only.

 Extras The disc includes: